-Judge Lisa A. Locke Graves recently completed six years on the bench at the Elyria Municipal Court.
+Judge Lisa A. Locke Graves has served nine years on the bench at the Elyria Municipal Court.
 During this time, she has brought many changes to the court including being instrumental in the planning, design and building of a new municipal courthouse, at no cost to taxpayers.
 The new building offers users of the court and court staff a clean, secure and efficient facility in which to conduct business.
 Judge Locke Graves also spearheaded the campaign to name the new courthouse in honor of former Judge John A. Howard.

 Her role in implementing the Defensive Driver Diversion Program at the court allows drivers cited for minor traffic infractions to complete a course in driver safety in exchange for dismissal of their citation.
 This program benefits the whole community by turning out drivers focused on safety.